 The vibrant visual begins with Halsey sitting bored behind a ticket booth, closing up for the day.
-The scene then flashes to the septet, clad in various shades of hot pink, delivering their dynamic choreography — with a wink — in front of a retro movie theatre named "Persona."
+The scene then flashes to the septet, clad in various shades of hot pink, delivering their dynamic choreography — with a wink — in front of a retro movie theater named "Persona."
 The cinematic visual unfolds from there, setting members RM, Jin, Suga, J-Hope, Jimin, V, and Jungkook against kaleidoscopic backdrops, singing, rapping, and dancing (Halsey herself busts a move in celebration).
 Halsey's airy vocals add dimension to the chorus, especially in the song's catchy "oh my my my" hook.
 Throughout "Boy With Luv" is a mix of sensuality and playfulness that's reflective of the kind of burgeoning love described in the lyrics: "Love is nothing stronger/than a boy with love."

 As a nudge to fans, there are callbacks to their previous work peppered throughout "Boy With Luv," like V's "Blood, Sweat, and Tears"-esque look over his shoulder and the mention of "Icarus" and "wings" in the song's pre-chorus (alluding to their 2016 Wings trilogy).
 And in the final scenes, BTS dance on a Broadway-like stage with their entire discography illuminated on flashing marquees.